 Every panel is listed and can be accessed through the Window menu at the top of the screen.

-Hold down the shift key and select 6 clips and then right click on any of them and choose Import.
+Hold down the shift key and select 3 clips and then right click on any of them and choose Import.
 Importing a clip creates what is called a Master Clip in Premiere Pro which is a shortcut to the media file.
+Importing a clip is necessary to use the clip in your Premiere Pro movie.
 At the bottom of the Project Panel, you can switch between List View and Icon view and use the slider to change the size of what is displayed.

 The left side of the Timeline Panel is called the Track Header.
 In the Track Header, drag up at the border between the v1 and v2 layer to give the v1 layer more height so that the content of the thumbnails will be visible.
 In the Program area above, you can click the play button to play the sequence of clips.
 Hitting the space bar is another way to play and stop the sequence from playing.
 You can click at any point in the timeline above and the playhead will move there.
 You can drag the playhead in the Timeline panel to go quickly through the sequence.

 In the Timeline, there are horizontal lines - between each of these is a different track v1, v2, v3 for video; a1, a2, a3 for audio.
 The waveforms for the audio give an indication of how loud the track is.
-Audio tracks play at the same time, but video tracks one in front of the other, so a title video track might appear above a content video track in the Timeline.
+Audio tracks play at the same time, but a video track plays visually in front of a clip that is in a layer below it, so a title video track might appear above a content video track in the Timeline.

 To remove a clip from the sequence, just click on it to select it, and hit delete; Ctrl-Z undoes this.
 To delete it without leaving a gap, press the Shift key when you press delete.